 Additionally, the Hill reports, the CIA has launched a task force to provide support to victims of Havana syndrome.

-Senate Intelligence leaders say they are committed to holding perpetrators accountable, while acknowledging the current focus is on gathering more information about how the presumed directed energy technology works.
+Senate Intelligence leaders say they are committed to holding perpetrators accountable, if the incidents are in fact the result of attacks.
+But they acknowledge the current focus is on gathering more information about how directed energy technology works.

 “Ultimately, we will identify those responsible for these attacks on American personnel and will hold them accountable,” the statement said.